ivasche/Getting-and-Cleaning-Data-Coursera/CodeBook.md

 #'Small' tidy dataset (reducedset_mean_sd.txt)

 This dataset is created using a tidy dataset described above.
 It averages all observations corresponding to a specific subject and activity type for every feature.
 Rows represent features, row names (again) correspond to those described in 'features_info.txt' file.
-Columns represent a 'subject-activity' pair and are explicitly named as '<SUBJECT>.<ACTIVITY>'.
+Columns represent a 'subject-activity' pair and are explicitly named as '"SUBJECT"."ACTIVITY"'.